nickbrandt/GitLab/doc/administration/troubleshooting/gitlab_rails_cheat_sheet.md

 ### Identify deploy keys associated with blocked and non-member users

-When the user who created a deploy key is blocked or removed from the project, the key can no longer be used to push to protected branches in a private project (see <https://gitlab.com/gitlab-org/gitlab/-/issues/329742>).
+When the user who created a deploy key is blocked or removed from the project, the key can no longer be used to push to protected branches in a private project (see [issue #329742](https://gitlab.com/gitlab-org/gitlab/-/issues/329742)).
 The following script identifies unusable deploy keys:

 ```ruby